 Interesting fact: this week's Newsletter will be no. 648.

-Philip and I were soon joined by Catherine Lamm from New York, whom I'd also met in Edinburgh, and fairly quickly afterwards Steve Orme (West Midlands), Pete Wood (East Midlands) and David Chadderton (North West) joined us.
+Philip and I were soon joined by Catherine Lamm from New York, whom I'd also met in Edinburgh, and fairly quickly afterwards Steve Orme (East Midlands), Pete Wood (West Midlands) and David Chadderton (North West) joined us.
 Later Pete moved to Bristol and continued to contribute reviews from there and Steve took over responsibility for the Midlands as a whole.

 And so it grew as we were joined by many more reviewers and other contributors from across the country and from Europe and the US.
 In November 2011 we celebrated our tenth year with an anniversary party at the National Theatre—and thanks to them for giving us the venue!